 I, – me, myself, and I – am the one who is the safeguard of my intentions, the gatekeeper of the channel I seem to be.

 To do good seems to be shamanic common sense, it seems so obvious within the mainstream concept of spirituality.

-However, I’m always being confronted with the opposite.
+However, I am always being confronted with the opposite.

 Archaic principles are pushing themselves through me, and it’s hard to describe them in comprehensible, human language, but I can feel them writhing underneath the surface, like some ancient technological mechanism, forcing me to seek refuge in metaphorical expressions.

-Writing poetry therefore is a natural result of the process.
+Writing poetry therefore is a natural response to the process.

-It is by discovering and eventually describing my role as a facilitator in the process, I’m establishing my relationship with The Sacred.
+It is by discovering and eventually describing my role as facilitator in the process, I am establishing my relationship with The Sacred.

 But (hang on, wait a minute): what is The Sacred?